State Leading Indexes

 Initial unemployment insurance claims can be obtained from the Department of Labor.

-Interest rates for the 10-year Treasury bond and the 3-month Treasury bill can be obtained from the Board of Governors.
+Interest rates for the 10-year Treasury bond and the three-month Treasury bill can be obtained from the Board of Governors.

 Errata: Shows corrections to the historical data (Last update: May 23, 2018)